tanishadorai-15/Food-Tech-Tool-kit/README.md

 boiling stage — including water activity, cold water test descriptions, process parameters, and common defect analysis.

-Built from hands-on experience at Zubi Candy, Chennai.

 ### How to use
 Download sugar_boiling_calculator.html and open it in any browser.